-As an emergency action, EPCA (Environment Pollution Control and Prevention Authority), directed SDMC, NDMC and EDMC to hike the parking lot charges to four times from November 9, following the order by the Lt.
+As an emergency action, EPCA (Environment Pollution Control and Prevention Authority), directed SDMC, NDMC, and EDMC to hike the parking lot charges to four times from November 9, following the order by the Lt.
 Governor.

-The South Delhi Municipal Corporation (SDMC) administers several upscale markets, including Khan Market, Sarojini Nagar Market, Central Market and the North and East Delhi Municipal Corporations (NDMC and EDMC) runs 104 and over 40 parking lots respectively.
+The South Delhi Municipal Corporation (SDMC) administers several upscale markets, including Khan Market, Sarojini Nagar Market, Central Market, and the North and East Delhi Municipal Corporations (NDMC and EDMC) runs 104 and over 40 parking lots respectively.
 An average shopper, who had to pay Rs80 for parking for 4 hours, now had to pay Rs320.
 This action was taken in order to discourage people from using more private cars, one of the major factors for environmental pollution.

 The table and the chart below show the trend in check-ins for the 17 days of November that saw a considerable drop in the number of vehicles coming in at parking lots across the city.

 The Initial mentions around the hike in parking rates led to a marginal decline in the occupancy of parking lots.
-With the order coming up on November 9, the chart shows a declining trend in check-ins for the subsequent week, with the drop of more than 30% as compared to the daily average of 63500 for the previous month.
+With the order coming up on November 9, the chart shows a declining trend in check-ins for the subsequent week, with a drop of more than 30% as compared to the daily average of 63500 for the previous month.

 As a smart parking company, we have been working to better the parking situation in Delhi.
 We feel that instead of reactive measures like the hike in parking rates should be refrained and instead more effective methods, based on technology, should be used to deal with the problem.
 Some other measures that could provide long-term effects are

-- Smart parking apps should be supported and encouraged by the government which can help motorists reduce their time spent in searching the parking
+- Smart parking apps should be supported and encouraged by the government which can help motorists reduce their time spent searching the parking

 - Implementing strict & efficient enforcement through streamlining the technology, using smart parking enforcement platforms